+Wednesday, March 20th 2024

+1.30 pm

+Meeting held virtually via video conference hosted by ABCUL

-Wednesday, March 20 2024 1.30 pm Meeting held virtually via video conference hosted by ABCUL
+Meeting held virtually via video conference hosted by ABCUL

-Agenda Item Resolutions/Actions Attendees See attendance register - 21 members in attendance.
-Housekeeping Jackie Littlewood from ABCUL provided housekeeping information and guidance on voting functions.
-1. Welcome & Introductions Simon Haslam, Chair of the Board, confirmed a quorum was present and the meeting could commence.
-2. Minutes of 2023 AGM Accepted as a true record.
-17 members voted: 76% agreed, 24% abstained, 0% against.
-3. Chair's Report Presented in line with submitted papers.
+AGENDA ITEM RESOLUTIONS/ACTIONS

+Attendees

+See attendance register - 21 members in attendance

+Housekeeping

+Jackie Littlewood from ABCUL provided housekeeping

+information and guidance on how to utilise the voting

+functions during today's AGM.

+1] Welcome & Introductions by Simon Haslam, Chair of the

+Board .
+Mr Haslam confirmed that a quorum was present and

+that the meeting could therefore commence

+2] Minutes of 2023 AGM Accepted as a true record

+The minutes of the previous AGM having been circulated 17 members voted, and of those

+with the papers for the meeting, members were asked to 76% agreed minutes were a true

+approve the minutes of the 2023 AGM. record, 24% abstained due to not

+being present at the last AGM.

+There were no votes against

+3] Chair's Report for the financial year ending 30th

+September 2023

+Presented in line with submitted papers.

+No questions raised

+4] Supervisory Committee Report

+Presented in line with submitted papers.

 No questions raised.

+5] Treasurer's Report

-4. Supervisory Committee Report Presented in line with submitted papers.
+Presented in line with submitted papers.

 No questions raised.

+6] Receive the annual audited accounts

-5. Treasurer's Report Presented in line with submitted papers.
+Presented in line with submitted papers.

 No questions raised.

-6. Receive the Annual Audited Accounts Presented in line with submitted papers.
-No questions raised.
-Members accepted the audited accounts with a unanimous vote (15 members).
-7. Polls 1.VOTE - to re-elect Pat Butler to the board 2.
-VOTE - to re-elect Malcolm Wright to the board 3.
-VOTE - to appoint Tanya Noon to the board 4.
-VOTE - to authorise the board to appoint two additional directors 5.
-VOTE - to approve a dividend of 2% 6.
-VOTE - to re-appoint Alexander Sloan as auditors 1.Agreed - Unanimous Yes vote by 15 members.
-2. Agreed - Unanimous Yes vote by 15 members.
-3. Agreed - Unanimous Yes vote by 15 members.
-4. Agreed - Unanimous Yes vote by 17 members.
-5. Agreed - Unanimous Yes vote by 16 members.
-6. Agreed - Unanimous Yes vote by 16 members.
-8. Special General Meeting The Chair outlined proposed changes to remove the requirement for a Supervisory Committee and make necessary rule changes.
-No questions from members.
-VOTE - to remove the requirement to have a Supervisory Committee (Missing vote result) VOTE - to make necessary consequential rule changes (Missing vote result)
+Members were invited to accept the audited accounts 15 members voted unanimously

+in favour

+7] Polls

+VOTE - to re-elect Pat Butler to the board Resolution agreed - Unanimous

+Yes vote by 15 members voting

+VOTE - to re-elect Malcolm Wright to the board Resolution agreed - Unanimous

+VOTE - to appoint Tanya Noon to the board Yes vote by 15 members voting

+Resolution agreed - Unanimous

+VOTE - to authorise the board to appoint an additional two Yes vote by 15 members voting

+directors Resolution agreed - Unanimous

+VOTE - to approve a dividend of 2% Yes vote by 17 members voting

+VOTE - to re-appoint Alexander Sloan as auditors Resolution agreed - Unanimous

+Yes vote by 16 members voting

+Resolution agreed - Unanimous

+Yes vote by 16 members voting

+8 Special General Meeting